 4.6.10.3 Balcony

 The intent is to prevent people from using a balcony as a diving platform.
 If a balcony is close to, within 10 feet (3.0 m) or overhanging an aquatic venue, some people might try and use it to jump or dive into the aquatic venue.
 The IBC requires guards that are at least 42 inches (1.1 m) high at balconies in commercial facilities.
-However, the IBC guard is designed to prevent accidental falls and NOT to prevent a person from using the balcony or guard to jump or dive into a POOL.
+However, the IBC guard is designed to prevent accidental falls and NOT to prevent a person from using the balcony or guard to jump or dive into a pool.
 To meet this intent, the guard should be more substantial and preventive.
 As a supplement to IBC requirements, the guard should be designed like a pool enclosure to be at least 48 inches (1.2 m) high, to resist climbing, and to not have a ready footing to allow a person to climb on the guard and jump off into a pool.
-The intent is to design the guard so that a person is not likely to use the balcony or guard to jump or dive into a POOL.
+The intent is to design the guard so that a person is not likely to use the balcony or guard to jump or dive into a pool.

 4.6.10.4 Bleachers